 Saint George Day

 Saint George day is celebrated on the 23rd of April by giving roses to women and books to men.
 It’s the Catalan’s Saint Valentines Day where love, family and friends come together to celebrate Catalonia’s culture.
 If you’re in Barcelona, you’ll probably see many stalls that sell roses and books.
-There’s also many activities and competitions so don’t miss out on this amazing Catalan tradition.
+There’s also a lot of activities and competitions going on, so don’t miss out on this amazing Catalan tradition.